lightningorb/simnet-workbench/README.md

 ## Can it run on my local machine?

 Yes of course.
-Just strip out the `-H lnd` part of the commands in `spawn.sh` and it runs locally.
-Please be careful.
-It only invokes `docker` and `docker-compose` so is quite safe to use, but use at your own risk nevertheless.
+Just strip out the `-H lnd` part of the commands in `spawn.sh`.
+At some point that'll be implemented properly as a flag.